Shrewsbury School's Safer Recruitment Policy

 This documentation will be retained by the School for the duration of the successful applicant's employment with the School.
 All information retained on employees is kept centrally in the Human Resources Office in a locked and secure cabinet.

 The same policy applies to any suitability information obtained about volunteers involved with School activities.

 Shrewsbury School will retain all interview notes on all unsuccessful applicants for a period of 6 months, after which time the notes will be confidentially destroyed (ie: shredded).
-The 6-month retention period is in accordance with the Data Protection Act 1998.
+The 6-month retention period is in accordance with the General Data Protection Regulations (GDPR).

 Shrewsbury School recognises that safer recruitment and selection is not just about the start of employment, but should be part of a larger policy framework for all staff.
 The School will therefore provide ongoing training and support for all staff, as identified through the Annual Review/appraisal procedure.

 Leaving Employment at Shrewsbury School